MartenBE/mkslides/README.md

 ## Configuration

 Just create a `mkslides.yml`.
 All options are optional, you only have to add what you want to change to `mkslides.yml`.
+Relative file paths are considered relative to the directory containing Markdown files (`PATH`).

 Here's an example showcasing all possible options in the config file: